googlearchive/blaze_compiler/README.md

 #### Constraints

-The semantics of enforcing data integrity is quite different from the original rules.
+The semantics of enforcing data integrity is different from the original rules.
 There is no overriding of constraints, nor separate read/write/validate expressions.
 There is just one field for expressing data integrity named *constraint*.
 All ancestors and descendant constraints must evaluate to true for a write to be allowed.

 The following example, fixes the id of a user to equal the key, and makes the account writable only at creation time.